 Dr. Yin earned his J.D., cum laude, from the University of San Diego while working full time as a patent agent at Morrison & Foerster.
 During law school, he earned a certificate in the Business and Corporate Law concentration, was a member of the San Diego International Law Journal, and received CALI Awards recognizing highest grades in class for Civil Procedure and for Legal Research and Writing.

-Dr. Yin was a Presidential Postdoctoral Fellow at the Novartis Institutes for Biomedical Research in Cambridge, Massachusetts.
-At Novartis, he developed high-throughput si/shRNA-based screening technologies to study cancer cell death.
-Dr. Yin earned his Ph.D. in Cell and Molecular Biology from the University of Pennsylvania, working in the Children’s Hospital of Philadelphia.
-His research focused on DNA damage and repair during B-cell and T-cell development, during antibody production and immune responses, and during tumorigenesis.
-Dr. Yin received his B.S. from Tsinghua University, Beijing, China, with training in bioinformatics at Uppsala University, Sweden.
-Prior to joining the firm, Dr. Yin was a registered patent agent at another international law firm.
+Prior to becoming a patent agent, Dr. Yin was a Presidential Postdoctoral Fellow at the Novartis Institutes for Biomedical Research, where he developed a high-throughput si/shRNA-based screening to study cancer cell death.
+Dr. Yin conducted his Ph.D. research in cancer biology and immunology in several labs at the Children’s Hospital of Philadelphia and the Wistar Institute.
+His research focused on genetics and epigenetics of DNA damage and repair during B-cell and T-cell development, antibody production and immune responses, and tumorigenesis.